marckohlbrugge/wip-resources/README.md

 ## 🚀 Launch & PR
 - [Submit.co](http://submit.co/) — Big list of places where you can get press coverage for your startup.
+- [Launchpedia.co](https://launchpedia.co/) - A curated list of 50+ to promote your startup for free.

 ## 💬 Peer feedback